Rhode Island’s Plymouth Rock never quite achieved the fame of its counterpart in Massachusetts. But it wasn’t for want of trying.

 There’s more to the story.
 Plans to build a much more appropriate monument began in 1850.
 The park for it was then developed in 1867, but not until 1934 did the effort gain steam in preparation for the 300th anniversary of the colony’s founding.
 The park evolved into Prospect Terrace.

 National Park Service Ranger John McNiff puts on Roger Williams impersonations in Rhode Island.
-He is also stationed at Roger Williams Memorial Park in Providence.
+He also works at Roger Williams Memorial Park in Providence.

 His research indicates the original concept called for a 200-foot-high obelisk topped with a flashing light.
 Now bear in mind, Prospect Terrace is already 200 feet high.
 The Roger Williams flashing light would reach 400 feet.
 People in Boston could have seen it, as well as the ghosts of the Puritans who plagued his life so much.

 However, that concept never saw the light of day.
-A Westerly granite statue of Roger Williams and the rest of the monument finally rose to a height of 14 feet.
+A Westerly granite statue of Roger Williams and the rest of the monument finally rose 14 feet high.
 At the base of the statue, the remains of Roger Williams were laid.

-Leo Caisse, the author of this story, recently published the book, The Civilian Conservation Corps: A Guide to Their Works in Rhode Island.
-He has also published a number of historical articles, including Ears On the World in America in World War II Magazine, October 2017.
-He has a B.A. and M.A. in American History from Providence College and he lives in East Providence, R.I.
+Leo Caisse, the author of this story, passed away in 2020.
+He published the book, The Civilian Conservation Corps: A Guide to Their Works in Rhode Island.
+He also published a number of historical articles, including Ears On the World in America in World War II Magazine, October 2017.
+Leo earned a B.A. and M.A. in American History from Providence College and he lived in East Providence, R.I.
 This story was updated in 2021.